bootstrapbay/tutorials/README.md

 <h4>Part 11 - CSS Modifications</h4>
 <p>In this installment of our Bootstrap 3 tutorial, we add some custom CSS modifications to the common Bootstrap elements including the navbar, navbar links and buttons.<p>

+<h4>Part 12 - CSS Modifications</h4>
+<p>In this part of our Bootstrap 3 tutorial, we apply the CSS transform and transition effects to our thumbnail images to spice up the website.
+We use a transform scale of 1.1 and we use an ease transition of 0.3 seconds.</p>

+<h4>Part 13 Ð Adding a New Page</h4>
+<p>In this part of our Bootstrap 3 tutorial, we add a new page to our Bootstrap site to showcase the themes.
+We then link the page to our homepage and vice versa.</p>

+<h4>Part 14 Ð Building the Theme Page</h4>
+<p>In this part of our Bootstrap 3 tutorial, we start building the theme page.
+The page contains a page header, a thumbnail with an image preview and caption, a description of the theme and a features list using an unordered list.</p>

+<h4>Part 15 Ð Sidebar, Panels & Tables</h4>
+<p>In this part of our Bootstrap 3 tutorial, we build a sidebar for the theme page.
+The sidebar uses default panel classes with custom background colors as well as a bordered and lined table.</p>